Robustness of Neurosymbolic Reasoners on First-Order Logic Problems: Discussion

 \subsection{Error analysis for NSCoT and LINC}

 To better understand the FOL conversion errors of both LINC and NSCoT, we manually classified the observed errors on all the examples from the FOLIO validation set where the methods generated FOL statements that did not comply with the Prover9 syntax.
+Here, "error" is generations in which Prover9 was not able to resolve the given FOL statements due to the specified error classes.
 These were 341 cases for LINC and 366 cases for NSCoT, out of a total of 2040 queries (204 examples $\times$ 10 generations).
 We found two common classes of erros.
 The first are \textit{arity mismatches} where predicates are used with inconsistent numbers of arguments across premises in the same instance (e.g. Likes(x,y) vs. Likes(x)).
 The second common error class pertains to \textit{unexpected tokens}.
 This typically arises based on malformed or incomplete FOL strings (e.g., missing parentheses, unbalanced connectives), which cause Prover9 to throw parsing errors.

 \Cref{fig:error-analysis} shows the relative prevalence of both error classes for LINC and NSCoT with Qwen2.5 7B.
 NSCoT produces more arity mismatch errors compared to LINC.
 However, LINC produces more unexpected token errors than NSCoT.